Overview

 – Pass the comprehensive CFP® Certification Examination.
 The examination,

-designed to test one’s ability to correctly diagnose financial planning issues and apply one’s
+to test one’s ability to correctly diagnose financial planning issues and apply one’s knowledge of

 Experience